enryu43/tiktok_faces/README.md

-Repository with artifacts for TODO.
+Repository with artifacts for https://medium.com/@enryu9000/lookism-in-tiktok-3def0f20cf78.

 Notebooks are in the `*.ipynb` files, checkpoints for the models from these notebooks - in the `checkpoints` subdirectory (one can `load_model()` them).